Child Support Basics

-If your child support is more than $100 a month for one child or $200 for 2 or more children reduces the amount of MFIP cash that you get dollar for dollar.
+If your child support is more than $100 a month for one child or $200 for 2 or more children, they lower your monthly MFIP amount dollar for dollar.
 The reduction in MFIP happens two months after the child support is collected.
-For example, if you have one child and usually get $300 in MFIP cash, and the county collects $150 in child support in May, your MFIP will be reduced by $50 in July.
-If you have 3 children, and the county collects $250 in child support in May, your MFIP will reduced by $50 in July.
-If the county only collected $200 in May, your MFIP will not be reduced in July.
+For example, if you have one child and you usually get $300 in MFIP cash, if the county collects $150 in child support in May, your MFIP is reduced by $50 in July.
+If you have 3 children, and the county collects $250 in child support in May, your MFIP is reduced by $50 in July.
+If the county only collected $200 in May, your MFIP is not reduced in July.

 What if the custodial parent stops getting public assistance?
-Who gets the child support?

 What if the noncustodial parent is on public assistance?

-by the other parent, a legal case for child support might make the situation worse.
-If this is true for you, ask your financial worker about a "good cause exception."
+In certain cases, where a parent has been abused, raped, or harassed by the other parent, a legal case for child support might make the situation worse.
+If this is true for you, ask your child support worker about a "good cause exception."
 If you have a good cause exception, the county cannot bring a legal case for child support against the other parent without your permission.
 A custodial parent may also ask for a good cause exception if he or she believes that a legal case for child support might result in physical or emotional harm to them or the children.